Jourdan Lewis

-Jourdan Julian Lewis (born August 31, 1995) is an American football cornerback for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Michigan, where he was named First-team All-American and First-team All-Big Ten in 2015 and 2016.
-Lewis was drafted by the Cowboys in the third round of the 2017 NFL Draft.
+Jourdan Julian Lewis (born August 31, 1995) is an American professional football nickelback for the Jacksonville Jaguars of the National Football League (NFL).
+Lewis was a two-time All-American for the Michigan Wolverines, and was selected by the Dallas Cowboys in the third round of the 2017 NFL draft.

-Early years
+Early life

-Lewis was raised in Detroit, where he attended and played high school football at Cass Technical High School.
+Lewis was raised in Detroit, Michigan, where he attended and played high school football at Cass Technical High School.
 As a junior, he tallied eight interceptions and 11 touchdowns.
 As a senior, he had 751 receiving yards, six touchdowns and 742 return yards with three touchdowns on special teams.